 Photographing them was a real challenge.
 Firstly, the adult males are almost entirely black in colour (the females are brown) and because I was shooting from ground level, they were strongly back-lit, so enormous contrast range.
 Secondly because of the dense foliage, just getting a clear, unobstructed, view was tough.
 Given the distance between me and the gibbons, I was using long lenses as well, the 500mm f4 mounted on a tripod which I was frequently moving so as to frame the shots, and a 70-300mm zoom handheld and used at the 300mm end of its range.

 In addition to sighting wild gibbons, I visited a small zoo in the area and there was able to get some sound recording.
 The recording you hear in this presentation is of a lone captive gibbon calling out.
 The wild gibbons that I observed were fairly quiet, I gather that they are at their most vocal early morning.
 The captive specimen was calling and screeching during the middle of the day and was quite agitated in its enclosure.
 Being a primate, it’s highly intelligent and social and I couldn’t help but think that alone in captivity it was severely stressed.
 Sad.

 *** Note: When playing the slideshow, don’t be tempted to turn the sound volume up.
 The volume starts out soft, but soon gets plenty loud! ***

 Above: Western Hoolock Gibbon, Assam Province, India.
 Click for the audio-visual presentation.

 A few gibbon facts.

-Prime habitat for gibbons are broad-leaved, wet evergreen and semi-evergreen forests, where there is a contiguous canopy.
+Prime habitat for gibbons is broad-leaved, wet evergreen, and semi-evergreen forests, where there is a contiguous canopy.
 Habitat loss is critical with forest clearance for agriculture, notably tea cultivation, and the practice of slash-and-burn cultivation.
 Although legally protected, they continue to be hunted for food, “medicine” and capture for trade.